tanushree3009/field-operations-debrief-platform/README.md

 1. Field reports are submitted through the application.
 2. Reports are stored in the database.
 3. AI processing module analyzes report content.
-4. Executive summaries are generated automatically.
+4. Recommmended Actions are generated automatically.
 5. Dashboard visualizes operational insights and trends.

 ---